SkrideOne/cx/rust_docs/comments_handbook.md

 ## 11 Conclusion

-Proper commenting in Rust Nightly 1.90 balances style-guide adherence with thoughtful explanation of intent, safety, and usage patterns.
-Use implementation comments to clarify *why* decisions were made and documentation comments to describe API behavior, errors, panics, and safety invariants.
+Proper commenting in Rust Nightly 1.91 balances style-guide adherence with thoughtful explanation of intent, safety and usage patterns.
+Nightly 1.91 inherits the same commenting model as earlier releases but benefits from improved tooling (e.g., `rustdoc` tests respect the `--no‑capture` flag and Clippy includes new lints for null pointer arguments【684066008670463†L134-L140】).
+Use implementation comments to clarify *why* decisions were made and documentation comments to describe API behaviour, errors, panics and safety invariants.
 Reinforce docs with examples validated via doc tests.
-By following these best practices, you will create maintainable, high-quality Rust code that is both easy to understand and evolve.
+By following these best practices, you will create maintainable, high‑quality Rust code that is both easy to understand and evolve.